FOLIO-FSE/folio_migration_tools/README.md

 # Running the scripts
 For information on syntax, what files are needed and produced by the toolkit, refer to the documentation and example files in the [template repository](https://github.com/FOLIO-FSE/migration_repo_template).
+We are building out the docs section in this repository as well: [Documentation](https://github.com/FOLIO-FSE/folio_migration_tools/tree/main/docs)
 ¨